neuro-inc/helm-charts/charts/admission-controller-lib/README.md

   webhookPath: "a webhook HTTP path which will be called by an admission controller"
   namespaceSelector: "namespace selector object in a format accepted by an admission controller"
   objectSelector: "object selector object in a format accepted by an admission controller"
+  rules: "a list of an admission controller rules. defaults to a pod creation only"
   failurePolicy: "one of `Ignore` or `Fail`"
   reinvocationPolicy: "one of `Never` or `IfNeeded`"
+  timeoutSeconds: "a timeout applied to this admission controller. defaults to a 30 seconds"

 ```